ssheybani/phd_miniprojects/autonomous_robots/dyadic_game/README.md

 **Task**: Cooperative agents generate opposing forces (via push rods) to move an egg along a prescribed trajectory.
 This task is implemented as part of the following study:

 *Sheybani, S., Izquierdo, E., Roth E. (forthcoming 2020).
-Evolving Dyadic Strategies for a Cooperative Physical Task.  publication description IEEE Haptics Symposium.*
+Evolving Dyadic Strategies for a Cooperative Physical Task.
+IEEE Haptics Symposium.*

 Objectives and Constraints
 The egg should follow the target trajectory